 Ethical Marketing: Innocent Smoothies

-Today’s instalment is taking a look at Innocent Smoothies, who since their launch in 1999 have promoted themselves as a down to earth and ethical company.
+Today’s instalment is taking a look at Innocent Smoothies and their commitment to ethical marketing.
+Since their launch in 1999, Innocent have promoted themselves as a down to earth and ethical company.
 The company was founded by three Cambridge University graduates, who sold their smoothies at a music festival and asked the customers whether they thought the trio should quit their jobs and make smoothies.
 The rest, as they say, is history.
 Innocent has gone from strength to strength, receiving investment from a wealthy American businessman and later huge investment from Coca-Cola, who as of February 2013 owned a 90% stake in the company.

-As the name would suggest, Innocent aims to use natural, healthy ingredients in their products and espouse key values of healthy eating and sustainability.
-The brand itself is built on these values and has taken a number of simple steps to ensure the company lives up to its ethical claims.
-Innocent ensures its ingredients are sourced from suppliers who ensure minimum standards for workers and work to improve their environmental credentials such as those approved by the Rainforest Alliance, and aim to continue sourcing products from a wide range of suppliers worldwide.
+As the name would suggest, Innocent aims to use natural, healthy ingredients in their products.
+They espouse key values of healthy eating and sustainability.
+The Innocent brand itself is built on these values.
+They have taken a number of simple steps to ensure the company lives up to its ethical claims.
+Innocent ensures its ingredients are sourced from suppliers who ensure minimum standards for workers.
+They also work to improve their environmental credentials such as those approved by the Rainforest Alliance.
+As they grow, Innocent aim to continue sourcing products from a wide range of suppliers worldwide.

-As the Innocent product range has expanded into other healthy eating areas including fruit juices, veg pots and squeezy fruit tubes for children, the key values of the company have also grown to accommodate their expansion.
-Not only does Innocent now encourage healthy eating and lifestyle, they utilise the popularity and leverage of their brand to support sustainable projects in the undeveloped world.
+The Innocent product range has expanded into other healthy eating areas including fruit juices, veg pots and squeezy fruit tubes for children.
+Their key company values have also grown to accommodate their expansion.
+Innocent now encourages healthy eating and lifestyle.
+They also utilise their popularity and leverage of their brand to support sustainable projects in the undeveloped world.

-The Innocent Foundation, set up in 2004, aims to redistribute some of the wealth the company generates by supporting rural development projects in the key countries from which Innocent sources its fruit.
+The Innocent Foundation, set up in 2004, aims to redistribute some of the wealth the company generates.
+They support rural development projects in the key countries from which Innocent sources its fruit.
 The main vision is to support people who are dependent on subsistence agriculture and to build a sustainable future for these communities.
-To this end, Innocent has committed to donating 10% of its annual profits to the Innocent Foundation which then allocates this money to a number of long-term NGO projects in developing countries.
+To this end, Innocent has committed to donating 10% of its annual profits to the Innocent Foundation.
+The foundation then allocates this money to a number of long-term NGO projects in developing countries.
 Since 2004, the Innocent Foundation has supported 37 projects and committed almost £1.3 million to community projects.

-Not only that, but given the increased leverage of the Innocent brand as it continues to grow into a household name the company has leveraged an extra £5.8 million from grants from the European Union and other organisations.
-Just some of the projects include supporting the Hope for Children team in Uganda which helps refugees who have fled civil war set up new lives in Uganda and create a sustainable source of food and income for themselves.
-Others include supporting the work of IDE Vietnam which helps rice farming families utilise fertilisers and optimise their production, and the Practical Action campaign in Peru which helps improve forest sustainability.
+Not only that, but the company has leveraged an extra £5.8 million from grants.
+This funding has come from the European Union and other organisations.
+One of the projects they support is for the Hope for Children team in Uganda.
+It helps refugees who have fled civil war set up new lives in Uganda.
+The team also helps them to create a sustainable source of food and income for themselves.
+Others include supporting the work of IDE Vietnam which helps rice farming families utilise fertilisers and optimise their production.
+They also support the Practical Action campaign in Peru to improve forest sustainability.

-The Innocent brand and its Foundation have proved that within a small space of time a phenomenal amount of business growth can be achieved and utilised to help others who are less fortunate.
-The work of the Innocent Foundation has provided funding and volunteers to ensure that the countries who provide the ingredients which make the brand so successful do not suffer from their success, and hopefully their focus on long-term sustainability as opposed to short-term relief could provide a lasting impact for these communities and pave the way for more ethics-driven brands in the future.
+The Innocent brand and its Foundation have shown phenomenal amount of business growth can be achieved through ethical marketing.
+This profit can then be utilised to help others who are less fortunate.
+The work of the Innocent Foundation has provided funding and volunteers to ensure that the countries who provide the ingredients which make the brand so successful do not suffer from their success.
+They also focus on long-term sustainability as opposed to short-term relief.
+This can provide a lasting impact for these communities.
+It’ll also pave the way for more ethics-driven brands in the future.